Provenance Graph Kernel: Empirical Evaluation

 We run two sets of 40 \pg\ simulations, with 30 players in each simulation.
 In the first set, each team follows their individual \emph{targeting} strategy while do not dispose of any \pokemon; in the second, all the teams target the closest \pokemon\ while following their individual \emph{disposal} strategy above.
-From the two simulation sets, we have two sets of 1,200 provenance graphs; we call the first \codeformat{PG-T} and the second \codeformat{PG-D}.
-Each of those graphs details the in-game actions taken by a particular (simulated) player and is labelled with the player's team name.
+From the two experiments, we have two sets of 1,200 provenance graphs; we call the first \codeformat{PG-T} and the second \codeformat{PG-D}.
+Each of those graphs details the in-game actions taken by a particular (simulated) player and is labelled with the player's team name (i.e. \textlabel{Valor}, \textlabel{Mystic}, or \textlabel{Instinct}).